MojmirSvabensky/projekty-ENGETO/README.md

-# Elections scraper project 3 Engeto python academy
+# Project 3 Engeto python academy: Election scraper

 Description of the project: